-For statutory reference applicable to University of California Firefighters and Law Enforcement Officers, see Table I - Page 32.
-For statutory reference applicable to California State University Police Officers, see Table I - Page 32.
+For statutory reference applicable to University of California Firefighters and Law Enforcement Officers, see Table I - Page 36.
+For statutory reference applicable to California State University Police Officers, see Table I - Page 36.

-7. Duration of Presumptions (Labor Code §3212, et. seq.)

-- a.
-Toward the beginning of this section, the statement is made that the presumption applies if the disease manifests itself during the employment period what is the employment period? - 1) It can extend beyond the last date worked in the covered capacity as opposed to the effective date of retirement. - If the safety job title is specifically enumerated by statute, the presumption is extended post-active service up to a maximum of 60 months (120 months for cancer, Labor Code §3212.1 amended in 2010) from the last day actually worked.
+- 7. Duration of Presumptions (Labor Code §3212, et. seq.) - a.
+Toward the beginning of this section, the statement is made that the presumption applies if the disease manifests itself during the employment period what is the employment period? - 1) It can extend beyond the last date worked in the covered capacity as opposed to the effective date of retirement. - 2) If the safety job title is specifically enumerated by statute, the presumption is extended post-active service up to a maximum of 60 months (120 months for cancer, Labor Code §3212.1 amended in 2010) from the last day actually worked.
 The extension is for each full year of service a three month extension is granted.
 In order to get the maximum 60 months (120 months for cancer), the officer must have 20 years of safety service (40 years for the cancer maximum).
 Less than 20 years service provides three months for every year of safety service; so as an example, five years service permits a post-service extension of 15 months, 10 years service provides 30 months and 15 years service provides 45 months.

 Exception: Under Labor Code §3212.8 the MRSA presumption extends only 90 days from the last day actually worked.
+COVID-19 presumptions extend to diagnosis within 14 days of performing labor or services at the employee's place of employment at the employer's direction.